OpenForest4D/multi-temporal-lidar-forestry/README.md

 ![Figure 1](figures/AGU.png)

----

-### Example Output: Canopy Height Change Analysis on the Kaibab Plateau (2012–2019)
+**Example Output: Canopy Height Change Analysis on the Kaibab Plateau (2012–2019)**

-The figure above illustrates forest structure change on the Kaibab Plateau in northern Arizona, derived using the multi-temporal Lidar processing pipeline.
-Airborne Lidar data from 2012 and 2019 were processed using this  pipeline.
+The figure above illustrates forest structure change on the Kaibab Plateau in northern Arizona, derived using the multi-temporal lidar processing pipeline.
+Airborne lidar data from 2012 and 2019 were processed using this  pipeline.

 * **Main Map (left):** Displays CHM height change between 2012 and 2019.